There is a sense in the industry that 2018 will be marked by a change in attitude to desktop IT.

 An audit of desktop applications in most large enterprises would probably reveal hundreds of Windows applications, and there will almost certainly be multiple versions of these on the network.

-As Windows 7 goes end of life, IT should be looking to reduce this number by tightening up their software asset management audits.
+As Windows 7 goes end of life, IT managers should be looking to reduce this number by tightening up software asset management audits.